dineshkoilada/dsa/patterns/13_bit_manipulation/README.md

 ---

-Next, let's dive into the **Trie Prefix Pattern** for solving problems that involve finding subarrays or substrings within specific constraints!
+Next, let's dive into the **Trie Prefix Pattern** for solving problems that involve searching and matching prefixes efficiently!